candimods/stretchermod/README.md

 #Included Stretchers:
 1. Stryker M1 Stretcher
-2. Stryker M1 Coroner Stretcher - buggy crashes
+2. Stryker M1 Coroner Stretcher - :new:
 3. Ferno Stretcher - buggy
 4. Ferno Coroner Stretcher - buggy
-5. Coronavirus Stretcher
+5. Coronavirus Stretcher - no lucas3
 6. Rugged MX Pro Stretcher - buggy
-7. Basket Stretcher
+7. Basket Stretcher :new: no extras

+* you should become familair with each stretchaer and its options, as the menu options dont reflect each stretchers capablities.
 # Props Spawning
 1. Hazmat Tent Set up -  prop_ld_binbag_01
 WIP looks like this https://www.youtube.com/watch?v=gHTuxDsa438